The Dancing Housewife on How to Spice Up a Marriage

 Don’t we look happy?
 Crap loads of fun aside, there are significant advantages to dancing full-on amateur with your spouse over dancing pro-am with someone half your age (okay, less than half your age).

 Cost.
 No brainer.
 Sure, it took something like ten months of exhaustive subliminal seduction and straight up nagging to finally break him, but at least I don’t have to pay the Dancing Doc to dance with me.
-Don’t misunderstand me, pro-am is completely legit.
+Don’t misunderstand me, pro-am is completely legit and I recommend it to anyone getting started.
+There really are a ton of benefits to pro-am.
 Still, there’s something slightly tawdry about having to pay a guy to dance with you.
 Kind of like bribing a cousin to be your prom date.

 Great Way to Spice Up a Marriage.
 The reason we started dancing in the first place was to avoid falling into the dangerous trap of living parallel lives.
 Drifting apart… it’s a sad fate suffered by lots of otherwise happily married couples once their chicks leave the nest.
 Dancing pro-am is great, but I wasn’t looking for a new dance partner… I just wanted the old one back.
 And now I have him.